J-morag/MAPF/README.md

                             @param numOfAgents - An array of different amounts of agents.

                 2.3 numOfInstances - You can choose how many instances you want for the experiment
-                                     Note: default = Integer.MAX_VALUE
+                                     Note: default = unlimited

 ## Acknowledgements
-    Designed by Jonathan Morag and Yonatan Zax.
+    Originally designed by Jonathan Morag and Yonatan Zax.
-    Started at 2019 at the heuristic search group of the Department of Software and Information Systems Engineering, Ben-Gurion University of the Negev
+    Started in 2019 at the heuristic search group of the Department of Software and Information Systems Engineering, Ben-Gurion University of the Negev
     Conflict Based Search (CBS) is based on:
         Sharon, G., Stern, R., Felner, A., & Sturtevant, N. R. (2015).
 Conflict-based search for optimal multi-agent pathfinding.
 Artificial Intelligence, 219, 40-66.
         And: